whatwg/streams/transferable-streams-explainer.md

 ## End-user benefit

-*   By enabling developers to easily offload work onto other threads, this will increase the availability of responsive, low-jank experiences to end users.
+*   By enabling developers to easily offload work onto other threads, this will increase the availability of responsive, stutter-free experiences to end users.
+For example, a page that transcoded video using a new, CPU-intensive codec could still respond snappily to user input by offloading the transcoding to another thread.

 ## Alternatives